 It has that buttery, flaky feel without the butter.

-You can buy these in a single box and in bulk, but only in stores.
+You can buy these in a single box and bulk, but only in stores.

-These have more of a savory taste for some reason, so they can do desserts, but they work better with vegan sausage rolls and things like that.
+For some reason, these have a savory taste so that they can do desserts, but they work better with vegan sausage rolls and things like that.

 Wheat flour, water, margarine [vegetable oil, water, salt, emulsifiers (471, soy lecithin), food acid (330), antioxidant (306), color (160a)], salt, food acids (300, 330).